48 Hours in Marfa: A Definitive Guide

 The Sentinel for coffee, breakfast, and the paper

-I’ll be honest, it has taken a ton of restraint to not mention The Sentinel until now.
-One of my favorite places in town and open from 7a-3p most days, The Sentinel is so much more than a great spot for coffee and breakfast.
+I’ll be honest, it has taken a ton of restraint to not mention The Sentinel more than once until now.
+One of my favorite places in town and open from 7am-3pm most days, The Sentinel is so much more than a great spot for coffee and breakfast.

 Be sure to check out their selection of boutique items and custom creations, grab a local paper of the same name (formerly associated with and funded by this very establishment), and enjoy the beautiful back patio.

-You could spend all of Day 2 here - grabbing lunch and then drinks in early afternoon - and nobody would question your great judgement.
+You could spend most of Day 2 here - grabbing lunch and then drinks in early afternoon - and nobody would question your great judgement.

 thesentinelmarfa.com | 209 W El Paso St, Marfa, TX 79843